Adjusting to a colostomy can be difficult at first, but it does not mean you cannot enjoy a full and active life.

-- it's a time-consuming process that takes 45 to 60 minutes to complete, usually on a daily basis
+- it takes 45 to 60 minutes to complete, usually on a daily basis

 - for the best results, irrigation should be carried out at the same time every day, which may be difficult when you're away from home on holiday or with work

 In the first few weeks after having a colostomy, you'll probably be advised to have a low-fibre diet.

 This is because a high-fibre diet can increase the size of your stools, which can temporarily block your bowel.
 Your doctor or stoma nurse will be able to advise you when you can go back to a normal diet.